Fed stays on track with bond buying, for now

 WASHINGTON The Federal Reserve on Wednesday said the U.S. economy continues to recover but is still in need of support, offering no indication that it is planning to reduce its bond-buying stimulus at its next meeting in September.

-Wrapping up a two-day gathering, the central bank said it would keep buying $85 billion in mortgage and Treasury securities per month in an effort to strengthen an economy that it said was still challenged by federal budget-tightening.
+Wrapping up a two-day gathering, the central bank said it would keep buying $85 billion (56 billion pounds) in mortgage and Treasury securities per month in an effort to strengthen an economy that it said was still challenged by federal budget-tightening.

 The Fed made three notable adjustments to its post-meeting statement, which economists said gave it a dovish tilt.